 My luxury five star hotel recommendations:

-- Tokyo Station Hotel - best concierge service I’ve experienced anywhere - Mrs Mori and staff are amazing and possibly the best in Tokyo.
-The hotel is located in a very convenient location since it is attached to the station.
+- Tokyo Station Hotel - best concierge service I’ve experienced anywhere - Ms. Mori-san and Mr. Otsuka-san are amazing and possibly the best in Tokyo.
+The hotel is located in a convenient location since it is attached to the station.
 Sushi shops in Nihonbashi can be reached on foot in 10 or so minutes, and Ginza is less than a 20 minute walk.
-The hotel itself is a 4.5 stars facility, and there are no views to speak of.
-Still, the concierge service is top-notch - so good in fact that I've previously recommended it.
+Again, the concierge service truly is top-notch - so good in fact that I've previously recommended it.
 Rooms can occasionally be found for as cheap as $300 per night.

-- Park Hyatt - My favorite Tokyo hotel overall.
-Amazing service, great views, great bars, good concierge service, but the hotel location is not ideal - it is in the business district of Shinjuku, west of the station, and a bit of a trek from most great sushi shops.
+- Park Hyatt - a very nice hotel with great views, great bars, and good concierge service, but the hotel location is not ideal - it is in the business district of Shinjuku, west of the station, and a bit of a trek to most great sushi shops.

 - The Conrad - located in Shiodome, this great hotel provides easy access to Tsukiji, Shimbashi, and Ginza, and boasts amazing views of Tokyo Bay.
 Concierge service is very good.

 These are my personal recommendations, but there are nearly two dozen 5 star hotels in Tokyo, and they probably all offer good to excellent concierge services.
+I've heard very good things about the concierge service at the Mandarin Oriental and the Aman.
 As they say, WMMV.